Most New Yorkers eat more sodium than the recommended daily limit of 2,300 mg. Eating less sodium may help you prevent or manage high blood pressure.

-Most of the sodium we eat (over 75%) comes from food that has been processed and packaged, and then sold at stores and restaurants — not from the salt shaker.
+Most of the sodium we eat comes from processed foods that are sold at stores and restaurants — not your salt shaker.

-The DASH diet is high in vegetables, fruits, whole grains, and healthy fats like plant oils or fish.
-Small amounts of low-fat dairy and nuts are also included.
-Red meat, processed foods and beverages that contain too much sugar and sodium are limited.
+The DASH diet is high in vegetables, fruits, whole grains and healthy fats, such as plant oils or fish.
+It also includes small amounts of low-fat dairy and nuts.
+This diet tries to limit your consumption of red meat, processed foods and sugary beverages.